virtualscienceforum/virtualscienceforum/long_range_colloquium.md

 We provide a venue for talks about latest developments in the fields of condensed matter and quantum information.

-The colloquium runs Wednesday every other week at 1:30 PM EST (19:00 CET), starting April 15.
+The colloquium runs every other Wednesday at 1:30 PM EST (19:00 CET), starting April 15.
 The attendance is open to everyone, but please [register](https://forms.gle/W1SBnMbD8ypbXrPZ7)!

 ## Program